Blooym/workerlink/README.md

 # shortlink-cf

 > [!WARNING]
 > Shortlink is not ready for production usage just yet!
-It's API structure and storage system is subject to breaking changes for the time being.
+Its API structure and storage system is subject to breaking changes for the time being.

 A fully serverless URL shortener built on Cloudflare Workers & Cloudflare KV.